 An inherited gene mutation does not always cause cancer.
 If you inherit a damaged gene from your father, you still have a normal copy of the same gene from your mother.

 Cell damage can also be acquired.
 "Acquired" mutations are damage in genes that happen after a person is born.
 They are caused by “wear and tear” on genes over time.
 Aging, exposure to hormones, environmental toxins and certain viruses can cause gene mutations.
 Damage that builds up in cells can lead to cancer.

 People with inherited mutations are born with one already damaged gene in all of the cells in their body.
 This means fewer steps are needed for their cells to develop cancer.

 DNA damage repair

 Cells have tools to repair damage.
 If it cannot be repaired, the body has ways to remove the damaged cell so that it cannot divide and create more damaged cells.
 This system isn't always perfect, and damage and gene mutations can build up in cells.
 Over time, this can lead to cancer.

-- Cancers in people who do not have an inherited mutation are called "sporadic" cancers.
+- Cancers in people who do not have an are called "sporadic" cancers.

-- Cancers in people who do have an inherited mutation are called "hereditary" cancers.
+- Cancers in people who do have an are called "hereditary" cancers.

 DNA damage repair genes

 Certain genes are important for repairing damage.
 These genes are sometimes referred to as " damage repair" or "DDR" genes.